FOR IMMEDIATE RELEASE

 Comments made Wednesday morning by Ottawa Police Association president Matt Skof are extremely short sighted and very shocking.
 In an interview he stated that the campaign had nothing to do with community relations and that the bracelet simply expresses support for a fellow colleague in ‘difficult profession going through a very difficult time’.
 “No one is contesting that policing is difficult.
 We honour and respect the hard work and sacrifice of those who serve and protect with dignity.
 The problem is with people like Matt Skof and other members who choose to wear these bracelets that tarnish the integrity of the police service”, added Ahmed.

 Charges of manslaughter, aggravated assault and assault with a weapon are serious allegations and nothing to be celebrated or supported.
-“Imagine if the tables were turned and there was a fundraiser or support campaign for a civilian who brutalized and murdered an officer, there would be outrage” said William Felepchuk, member of the Coalition.
+“Imagine if the tables were turned and there was a fundraiser or support campaign for a civilian who the crown alleges brutalized and murdered an officer, there would be outrage” said William Felepchuk, member of the Coalition.